keertan-copart/swagger_ui_documenter/README.md

     def initialize
       response_codes = {
         "200" => {
-            "description" => "a lot number to be returned", # if the response does not have a return value, you need not include the content.
+            "description" => "a lot number to be returned",
+              # if the response does not have a return value, you need not include the content
               "content" => {
                  "application/json" => {
                    "schema" => {